-- A public official includes an elected or appointed official, or an employee of a Federal, state, or local unit of government in the United States.
-There are five exceptions to this definition, including a college or university, a government-sponsored enterprise, a public utility, guaranty agency, or an agency of any state functioning as a student loan secondary market.
-The 1998 amendments to the LDA expanded the definition of a public official in Section 3(15)(F) to add a group of governments acting together as an international organization.
-Its purpose was to ensure those international organizations, such as the World Bank, would be treated in the same manner as the governments that comprise them.
+- A public official includes an elected or appointed official, or an employee of a Federal, State, or local unit of government in the United States.
+There are five exceptions to this definition, including a college or university, a government-sponsored enterprise, a public utility, a guaranty agency, or an agency of any state functioning as a student loan secondary market.
+The definition of a public official in 2 U.S.C § 1602(15)(F) includes a group of governments acting together as an international organization.
+This definition's purpose is to ensure international organizations, such as the World Bank, are treated in the same manner as the governments that comprise them.

-- A lobbying firm or an organization employing in-house lobbyists that files a registration pursuant to Section 4 of the Act.
+- A lobbying firm or an organization employing in-house lobbyists that files a registration pursuant to 2 U.S.C. § 1603.

 Section 4 – Lobbying Registration